How to Become a Proofreader in Australia

 While you generally don’t need a degree to become a proofreader, most hiring managers will want their employees to have a bachelor’s degree in English, journalism or communications.

-These degrees can take up to four years to complete and will teach you all you need to know about creative and non-fiction writing as a whole.
+These degrees can take up to four years to complete and will teach you all you need to know about non-fiction and creative writing as a whole, with editing subjects built-in.
 But that’s not the only way to get proofreading training.

 There’s also the option of online language courses that can teach you the proper usage of grammar, spelling and punctuation and hones in on your writing skills.

 Accreditation and professional associations

 Once you’ve been a proofreader for two years or more, you can take a test to get accredited with Australia’s professional editor’s association, the Institute of Professional Editors Limited (IPEd).
 Accreditation isn’t necessary, and it will cost you around $900, but it does indicate that your work is of high quality and will put you in their directory of editors.